technileshpatil/CucumberHomeTask/README.md

 # CucumberHomeTask
 This is Mini Cucumber Project to Automate Web Applications
 #Pre-requisite Setup
-1.Maven-Set Environment variable
+- Maven-Set Environment variable
-2.Java JDK-Set Environment variable
+- Java JDK-Set Environment variable
-3.Eclipse IDE
+- Eclipse IDE
-4.Git
+- Git
-5.Setup Cucumber Framework and adding data.properties values as per needed 6.Clone the project in C: Drive
+- Setup Cucumber Framework and adding data.properties values as per needed
+- Clone the project in C: Drive
-7.Open CMD and navigate to project and run maven Test
+- Open CMD and navigate to project and run maven Test

 # AmazonProductSearch